Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 The National Capitol of Cuba

-It officially belongs to the Centro Habana municipality, but it's so historically associated with Old Havana that we really can say it belongs entirely.
-In fact, it is also located on the boundary between both municipalities, so it can belongs either to Centro Havana than Old Havana.
+It officially belongs to the Centro Habana municipality, but it's so historically associated to Old Havana that we really can say it belongs to it entirely.
+In fact, it is also located on the boundary between both municipalities, so it can belongs either to Centro Havana and Old Havana.

-It is an exact copy of the Capitol in Washington.
-But, in Cuba, the Capitol is not the base of the government, as one might think, but simply a monument which played many roles in history.
+It is very similar to the Capitol in Washington.
+But, in Cuba, the Capitol is not the base of the government, it is simply a parlamentary seat and also a monument that played many roles in history.
 Its edification was started by Machado, but it had many authors, with the purpose to be the Presidential Palace, because the president of the epoch ruled from the Palacio de los Capitanes Generales in Plaza de Armas.
 But the Capitol never became the Presidential Palace.
 In spite of that, it became the base of the Constitutional Assembly, which, in 1940, enacted the famous Cuban Constitution.
-The Cuban Revolution converted it in the base of the Academy of Science and the Ministrery of Science, Technology and Environment.
+The Cuban Revolution converted it into the headquarters of the Academy of Sciences and the Ministry of Science, Technology and Environment, as well as the seat of Asamblea Nacional del Poder Popular (the National Assembly of People's Power, that is, the Cuba's parliament).

 In the tip of its cupola there is a diamond, which marks the kilometer zero of all Cuban routes.
 Such diamond of 25 carats belonged to the latest Russian Zar, Nicolas II, and it reached Havana by a Turkish jeweler who bought it in Paris.
+However, it was stolen, then recovered, and is now preserved in the Central Bank of Cuba, with only a symbolic replica remaining in the Capitol.
 The Capitol is today one of the main symbols of Havana, together with the Morro Fortress, the National Hotel of Cuba and few other places.